jason955/Java-Dojo/README.md

   First Java Program through Eclipse
 2. Data types and Operators
   Primitive Datatypes, Declarations, Ranges
+   **Primitive types are the most basic data types available within the Java language.
+There are 8: boolean, byte, char, short, int, long, float and double.
+These types serve as the building blocks of data manipulation in Java.
+One kind of Java statement is a declaration statement, which is used to declare a variable by specifying its data type and name.
+**
   Variable Names Conventions
   Numeric Literals, Character Literals
   String Literals